MatthewReid854/reliability/docs/API/Distributions/Mixture_Model.rst

 Inputs:

+-   plot_components - option to plot the components of the model.
+Default is False.
 -   show_plot - True/False.
 Default is True
 -   xvals - x-values for plotting
 -   xmin - minimum x-value for plotting
 -   xmax - maximum x-value for plotting.

 If xvals is specified, it will be used.
-If xvals is not specified but xmin and xmax are specified then an array with 200 elements will be created using these ranges.
+If xvals is not specified but xmin and xmax are specified then an array with 1000 elements will be created using these ranges.
 If nothing is specified then the range will be based on the distribution's parameters.
 Plotting keywords are also accepted (eg. color, linestyle)

 Outputs: